BitcoinDesign/Guide/guide/case-studies/payjoin.md

 A dedicated section in the settings page might be a good idea to provide dedicated space in the UI to manage payjoin settings and monitor its status.
 This would also provide UI space for users using a cold wallet to discover and set up payjoins.
 This section could contain:

 - Payjoin setup workflow
-- Additional payjoin features like third party endpoints, address substitution, cold-wallet backfill
+- Additional payjoin features like third party endpoints, address/output substitution, cold-wallet backfill
 - Monitor payjoin readiness: hot wallet status, pj-endpoint status etc.